telefonicaid/fiware-livedemoapp/README.md

 report of the files in the HDFS backend.
 This script list files in the default HDFS directory (based_dir) but a different one can be specified as script argument.

+For mor information on how to connect Orion to Cosmos, check this link: https://forge.fi-ware.eu/plugins/mediawiki/wiki/fiware/index.php/How_to_persist_Orion_data_in_Cosmos#Step_3:_subscribe_ngsi2comos_to_Orion

 ### management scripts

 * iptables/, this directory contains scripts to turn on/off reporting from IDAS platform, manipulating iptables rules.